jmottster/newton/README.md

 #### Instructions

 This is a space-level gravity and collision simulator.
 At the center is a sun mass blob, and orbiting it are randomly created Earth to Jupiter mass blobs.
 This simulation uses real space level values for distance, mass, velocity, and acceleration.
-The size of the blobs are exaggerated, of course, the sizes are proportional to each other, as well as optionally the center blob as the sun (default makes the center blob smaller in proportion than real space).
-This can run with real size proportions (but blobs are so small, you can only see one at a time, if you can find any other than the center blob -- just like real space). :D Time is sped up to about 600 hours per second.
+The size of the blobs are exaggerated, of course, but the orbiting blob sizes are properly proportional to each other from Jupiter sized to Earth sized (however,, the center blob is smaller in proportion than the sun would be to them).
+Time is sped up to about 600 hours per second for the fake 3D version, and 900 hours per second for the 3D version.

 This is a prototype, a proof of concept.
 Thus, it's not very interactive yet, it's just showing what it can simulate.
-However, there are some controls here while you watch it go.
+However, there are movement controls here while you watch it go.

 * Movement controls:
   * W - Move forward